3. Civil society

 3.8.
 Entrepreneurs, enterprises,

-Nevertheless, already long before the Renaissance economic enterprises existed, directed to taking risks and making profits or losses.
+already long before the Renaissance economic enterprises existed, directed to taking risks and making profits or losses.
 Production in enterprises in which capital and labour are separated, is more modern.
-An enterprise is an association, directed
+An enterprise is an association, directed by an entrepreneur

 However, labourers do not get paid for their labour, but for their labour potential.
 According to Marx this is the value of the goods that workers need to provide for their family and to reproduce.
 The labourers get paid less than the value of the goods they